 University fellowships, which are administered through the Graduate School, are awarded to both entering and continuing graduate students in most academic areas.
 Students must be nominated by their graduate advisors for any fellowship administered by the Graduate School, but many award decisions are made at the college or program level.
 Additional information on University fellowships is published by the Graduate School.

-University recruiting fellowships for entering graduate students are awarded on the basis of scholastic excellence and adequate preparation for graduate study in the student’s chosen field, as shown by his or her academic record and letters of recommendation.
+University recruiting fellowships for entering graduate students are awarded on the basis of scholastic excellence and adequate preparation for graduate study in the student’s chosen field, as shown by their academic record and letters of recommendation.
 University fellowships for continuing students are awarded on the basis of the student’s record since entering the Graduate School, including performance in relevant coursework and research or creative activity, letters of recommendation from University faculty members, and the endorsement of the graduate advisor.
 Financial need is also a consideration for some fellowships.
 There are a number of other competitive fellowships awarded by the University or by graduate programs with specific qualifications.

 Generally, fellowships require no service from the recipient.
 Many major fellowships provide for payment of all or nearly all tuition in addition to the stipend.
 Recipients of certain graduate fellowships of $10,000 or more per year are eligible to participate in the University's staff group health insurance plan.
 Note that while access to the staff health plan is provided, funding may or may not be included depending on the fellowship award.

 All applicants to the Graduate School must submit a nonrefundable application processing fee along with their credentials.
 Applicants may apply simultaneously to more than one graduate program; a fee may be charged for each application.
 An applicant may be eligible for a waiver of the fee on the basis of documented financial need.
 Applicants may consult with the Graduate and International Admissions Center (GIAC) to determine eligibility for a waiver.
 Application fees cannot be refunded, even if the application is not completed.

 US citizens, permanent residents, and University undergraduates.
 The fee for applicants to the Graduate School is $65.
 The fee for applicants to the full-time, working professional, and executive Master of Business Administration (MBA) programs is $200.
 The fee for applicants to the Master in Professional Accounting (MPA) program, including students in the integrated BBA/MPA program, is $125.
 Applicants applying to a dual-degree program with the Master of Business Administration (MBA) program will pay only the higher of the application fees.